BuoyantIO/service-mesh-academy/kyverno-101-with-linkerd/README.md

 ## Aside: Finding Specific PolicyReports

-One weird bit about PolicyReports is that they have UUIDs for names, which makes it a bit weird to find them if you want to look at the report for a specific resource.
+One weird bit about PolicyReports is that they have UUIDs for names, which can make it tricky to the report for a specific resource.
 A given PolicyReport will always be owned by the resource on which it's reporting, though, and it will also always have a `scope` stanza that gives the owner too.
 We can use either with `jq` to find the name of the PolicyReport for a specific resource.

 Of course, for Pods that's a little weird in its own right, since they have derived names themselves!
-But it's scriptable anyway:
+But it's scriptable anyway -- first we use `kubectl get` with a `jsonpath` to get the name of a Pod given a label selector:

 ```bash
 FACE_POD_NAME=$(kubectl get pods -n faces -l faces.buoyant.io/component=face -o jsonpath='{.items[0].metadata.name}')
 echo $FACE_POD_NAME
 ```

-Given the Pod name, we can then use `jq` to find the name of the PolicyReport for that Pod.
+...and then we use `jq` to find the name of the PolicyReport for that Pod.
 We'll work with the `scope` stanza here, it's a little simpler.

 ```bash
 FACE_REPORT_NAME=$(kubectl get policyreports -n faces -o json | \